Basem Naim: Gaza war

 In October 2023, while acting as Hamas's representative in Moscow, Basem participated in a delegation led by senior Hamas member Mousa Abu Marzook, holding talks on foreign hostages in Gaza.
+Naim has criticised the United States' role in the war.

+Claims about October 7 attacks

-In an interview with Sky News, following the October 7 attacks, Naim said that Hamas did not kill civilians.
-Likewise in an interview with 60 Minutes Australia, Naim repeated that Hamas fighters had not commit any crimes.
+In a 12 October 2023 interview with Sky News following the October 7 attacks, Naim said that Hamas did not kill civilians.
+In an interview with 60 Minutes Australia on 17 October, Naim repeated that Hamas fighters had not commited any crimes.
 In both cases, interviewers confronted Naim with evidence that hundreds of civilians had been killed in the October 7 attack.

 In another interview with Sky News on 16 October, Naim reiterated the claim that no Israeli civilians were killed and shared that the status of the 199 civilians held hostage remains uncertain.
 He emphasized the difficulty of ascertaining their well-being due to the intense bombardment in Gaza.
 Naim further stated, "We have communicated to all intermediaries our willingness to release all civilian hostages once the aggression against our people ceases".

-Opinions

-He criticised the United States' role in the war, saying: "While these crimes have been committed with Israeli hands, they were sponsored and backed up by the US administration".
+Views

 Naim had a large following on social media where he often posted anti-Israel and pro-BDS messages.
 Naim has condemned terror attacks against Jews that occurred in the United States and Germany several times.